Beauty Cleanse Cheat Sheet

 These ingredients are used as antibacterial or anti-microbial agents.
 They’re persistent in the environment and may be associated with hormone disruption.

-Certain Parabens have been linked to hormone disruption.
+Certain Parabens have been linked to health concerns.
 Out of caution, we prohibit all Parabens, including Butylparaben, Isopropyl paraben, Methylparaben.
 They are found in widely used synthetic preservatives in cosmetic products.
-We either choose alternative preservatives systems or make our formulations waterless/anhydrous with safe packaging options, which means they don’t require a strong preservative that could pose a risk to the health of your skin and the planet.
+We either choose alternative ECOcert preservatives systems, or make our formulations waterless/anhydrous with safe packaging options, which means they don’t require a strong preservative that could pose a risk to the health of your skin and the planet.

 No Animal Derivatives